spud/dada-antihack/README.md

 1. Return a bare bones HTML document reading <h3>This is not WordPress</h3>
 if `passthrough` is set to **false** for the `path` vector, or

-2. If `passthrough` is set to true, dadaAntihack will return the 403 status code, but it will still display whatever 404 page is configured for your site, since continuing to process the page resulted in a 404.
+2. If `passthrough` is set to true, dadaAntihack will return the 403 status code, but it will still display whatever 404 template is configured for your site, since continuing to process the page as-is would have resulted in a 404 page anyway.

 Because `log` is set to _false_, the block will not be logged in the error log, since it is simply a nuisance skript kiddie request.
-Don't waste your bits.
+Don't waste the bits.

 The config file is full of examples, most of which are active, so definitely review them before implementing the system (especially if you're using WordPress).